• English

 Does the UfM Secretariat finance projects?

 The UfM Secretariat is not a donor institution and does not fund the implementation of the projects.
-It supports the project’s development, the search for the necessary financial resources as well as political and technical support to secure its launch.
+It supports the project’s development, the search for the necessary financial resources as well as political and technical support.
 It also cooperates with the project promoters to facilitate all steps needed to start project implementation.
-The Secretariat facilitates the access to a network of partners and donors and accompanies the promoters in their fundraising and preparation of implementation strategy.
+The Secretariat facilitates access to a network of partners and donors and accompanies the promoters in their fundraising and preparation of implementation strategy.

 What is the UfM label and how it can help regional projects?